 In the Alaska court system, court proceedings and court files are open to the public, with certain limited exceptions such as Child In Need of Aid proceedings.
 This can present a challenge to parties to a divorce action who may not want their finances to be a matter of public record.
 The court system does protect the parties’ Social Security numbers to a limited extent.
-Here are a few tips to discuss with your divorce attorney to protect your finances from becoming part of your court file.
+Here are a few tips to discuss with your divorce asset protection attorney to protect your finances from becoming part of your court file.

 • Personal tax returns.
 Where child support is an issue, you will be required to file your tax returns and wage information with the court.
 You should request your attorney to black out the Social Security numbers on the tax returns.